web

 Minimum pay for work performed

-During a sleepover on Tuesday night Connie was only required to wake once to perform 30 minutes of work.
-She’ll get paid the minimum payment for work performed and the sleepover allowance.
+During a sleepover on Tuesday night, Connie was only required to wake once to perform 30 minutes of work.
+She’ll get paid the minimum payment of 1 hour's pay at overtime rates for work performed and the sleepover allowance.

 Calculation of pay: